GummiBlip/odin-recipes/README.md

 # odin-recipes
-The Odin Project recipes page project
+The Odin Project recipes page project.
+Built for practicing basic HTML and git commits.